Stoelting

 Stoelting is a company founded in 1886, based in Illinois, United States, in the field of psychological assessments, physiological assessment, and psychophysiological measurement.

 History

-Christian Hans Stoelting created Stoelting (originally called Chicago Laboratory Supply and Scale Co.) in 1886 and quickly grew it into a successful supplier and producer of physiological and psychological products.
+Stoelting was founded as the Chicago Laboratory Supply and Scale Co. by Christian Hans Stoelting in 1886.

 From 1903 to 1943, Stoelting was the principal producer of psychological assessments and therapeutic products of the material culture of American psychology, with products that were supplied globally.

-At the St. Louis Universal Exposition of 1904, C.H.
-Stoelting Co. was awarded Medals for Anthropometric Apparatus and Psychometric Apparatus.

-A number of Stoelting products from that early time period are available to see in museums and in displays globally.